 Stay at home moms can get spiritually stagnant this time of year.
 Try these quick tips for an evergreen spiritual life.

 - Keep Christ the center of Christmas.
-This year, I’m creating an advent Bible reading plan that I think you’ll love!
+This year, I’m created an advent Bible reading plan that I think you’ll love!
 I’ll share it soon.
 If you want to dive in deeper, this is an amazing Christ-Centered Christmas Kit!

 - Stay in God’s Word.
 Create a Bible reading routine that works for you and stick to it.
 God’s word is where we should go first to grow and stay in relationship with Him.